on4r4p/Copernicus/README.md

 13. Search social relations with Lullar if email is provided

 14. Generate all possible combinations of mails adresses then check if they exist .
 If they exist , will ask lullar searchengine.

+15. Search Family name in Skype Directory (And perhaps find his/her Online alias)

-15. Then make a graph in neo4j .
+16. Then make a graph in neo4j .

 ^(Consider downloading [Linkification](https://addons.mozilla.org/fr/firefox/addon/linkification/)  for Firefox or [Clickable links](https://chrome.google.com/webstore/detail/clickable-links/mgamelhnfokapndfdodnmfiningckjia) for Chrome if you want to work directly in neo4j .)^